famous ufc fighters

 11. Daniel Cormier

 Many consider Daniel Cormier to be in the top five best MMA fighters of all time.
 What makes his MMA career even more special is that he started training and competing very late.
-He got into the UFC when he was 34, just around the age where many fighters choose to retire.
+He got into the UFC when he was 34, just around the age when many fighters choose to retire.
 Still, he was incredibly successful, losing to only two fighters in his career.

 And those two are also in the top five best MMA fighters in history: Jon Jones and Stipe Miocic.
 DC is one of the few fighters ever to become a UFC double champ, simultaneously holding titles in the light heavyweight and heavyweight divisions.
 He retired with an impressive 22-3 career record and became UFC’s expert analyst and commentator.